General Program Information

 Required learning experiences

 The pharmacy practice residency program consists of required and elective learning experiences.
-The required learning experiences include:
+The required learning experiences and their duration include:

 Elective learning experiences